 Hazard 3.2.1 Hazardous event: H2 leaks from piping systems on engine Node Engines and connections.
-Faulty seals and fittings.
-Potential causes Pipeline vibration.
+Potential causes Faulty seals and fittings.
+Pipeline vibration.
 Component fatigue.
-Potential Jet fire (immediate ignition). consequences Deflagration/detonation (delayed ignition).
-Possible Double walled piping, as for fuel supply system. mitigation Leakage detection. measures Inert gas purging.
-The most safety-critical part of the engines is the fuel supply system where hydrogen is present.
-Notes Injection system - double-walled pipe with a main gas valve.
+Potential consequences Jet fire (immediate ignition).Deflagration/detonation (delayed ignition).
+Possible preventive and mitigation design measures Double walled piping, as for fuel supply system.
+Leakage detection.
+Inert gas purging.
+Notes The most safety-critical part of the engines is the fuel supply system where hydrogen is present.
+Injection system - double-walled pipe with a main gas valve.
 The gas valve is not totally sealed, there are leakages.
 Issues as for natural gas, when operating on diesel only, air can be pushed into the hydrogen fuel supply system.
 Hence, the engine's hydrogen fuel system must be purged before and after operating on hydrogen to avoid an explosive atmosphere in the piping system.
-Minor leakages in the injection system will cause micro build-up in the annular system of the double- walled piping.
+Minor leakages in the injection system will cause micro build-up in the annular system of the double-walled piping.
 The engine is vibrating.
 Small leaks can be detected with inerting.
 This will cause a shutdown of hydrogen fuel supply and a switch to diesel.
 Hence, such minor leakages are more of an availability issue than anything else.
 The potential for backflow of hydrogen into auxiliary systems: The oil fuel always has higher pressure than the hydrogen, and the only point of contact between the two fuels is in the cylinder.
 It is possible to get pre-mixed combustion gas in the cooling water.
 For high pressure systems, it is possible to contaminate the nozzle cooling system with hydrogen.
 Would need three failure cases for this to happen.
 Has not been experienced.
 Backflow of hydrogen into inert gas system.
 Same double block and bleed arrangement as for LNG to prevent back-flow of fuel gas to the inert gas system.
-Mix of hydrogen in the lubrication oil.
-Not found hydrogen in lubrication oil (find it for ammonia, not for methane).
 Conclusion/ summary All hydrogen fuel piping on the engine should be arranged as double-walled piping.